sophiefau/CatFlix/README.md

 - **DELETE** /users/:username/:movieId: Removes a movie from user favorites.
 - **DELETE** /users/:username: Delete the user account.

-You can access to the documentation with Swagger: https://catflix-99a985e6fffa.herokuapp.com/api-docs/
+You can access to the documentation wvia Swagger: [API Documentation](https://catflix-99a985e6fffa.herokuapp.com/)api-docs/

 ### Deployment
-- This application is deployed on [Netlify](https://catflixmovies.netlify.app) for the frontend client app and [Heroku](https://catflix-99a985e6fffa.herokuapp.com/) for the backend API.
+- This application is deployed on [Netlify](https://catflixmovies.netlify.app) for the frontend client app (check repository [CatFlix-client](https://github.com/sophiefau/CatFlix-client) ) and [Heroku](https://catflix-99a985e6fffa.herokuapp.com/) for the backend API.

 ## Contributing